 4. Consumer Electronic Equipments

 Consumer electronic equipments are the electronic gadgets that we use in daily life.
-For example, a microwave oven, refrigerator, washing machine, vacuum cleaner, etc. These daily life devices make use of digital computing, therefore, can be listed under the category of digital computers.
-Modern refrigerators make use of Digital Invertible technology that allows the compressor to adjust the cooling speed as per the requirement.
+For example, a microwave oven, refrigerator, washing machine, vacuum cleaner, etc. These daily life devices make use of digital computing; therefore, these can be listed under the category of digital computers.
+Modern refrigerators make use of a digital inverter compressor that allows the compressor to adjust the cooling speed as per the requirement.
 Similarly, microwave ovens have built-in digital counters and temperature sensors that offer better functionality compared to traditional ovens.
 Likewise, automatic washing machines have a microcontroller chip that controls all the processes and data to generate the required output.
 A large portion of our life is dependent upon digital computers.

 A lot of operations performed inside an automobile are digital computer-dependent.
 For example, accessing GPS, playing music, wielding the smart rearview mirror, etc. Hence, the next time you operate any such feature, get yourself reminded of the digital computers, its types and applications.